hpssjellis/arduino-high-school-robotics-course/README.md

 ..

-[Price List](priceList.md) Don't forget to see the price list for the basic Robotics course that I teach.
-Students tend to work in pairs but I have them plan three final projects two of which should be done individually.

 To begin with, while teachers are preping their course, the most important item is to have at least 2 the [Nano 33 IoT from the Arduino Store](https://store.arduino.cc/usa/nano-33-iot-with-headers) $20.00 USD